Grappe501/arkansas-political-history/site/src/content/pages/misc/arkansas-political-history-project.md

 - Confidence Level: High.

 ### 3. New Concepts / Frameworks Introduced
-- “Brain of the Build”: A living, versioned markdown archive serving as the project’s cognitive system.
+- "Brain of the Build": A living, versioned markdown archive serving as the project's cognitive system.
 - Additive cognition: New understanding accumulates without erasing prior thinking.
 - Claims-based history as the core organizing principle.